geoportti/geospatial-challenge-camp/source/tabs/final_event.rst

 Programme
 ============

-During the Final event of the **Geospatial Challenge Camp 2025** the teams will pitch their solutions for tackling issues in the **Health and Wellbeing** sector.
+During the Final event of the **Geospatial Challenge Camp 2026** the teams will pitch their solutions for tackling issues in the **Mobility and Transportation** sector.
-The groups will pitch solutions related to urban heat islands, air pollution and emergency evacuation preparedness.
+The groups will pitch solutions related to

 ..    .. grid:: 2